• Skip to primary navigation

 Chopped chives on cutting board

 Some herbs do not dry well at all.
 Chives and cilantro are two that just don't work well with the drying method.
+However, freezing these herbs works pretty well.

-Freezing chives
+Freezing chives in ice cube trays.

-Freezing Herbs for the Winter
+Freezing Herbs

-However, you can easily freeze both chives and cilantro in ice cube trays.
+You can easily freeze both chives and cilantro in ice cube trays.
 This ice cube tray set comes with lids to help with odors.

-Top the section with either water or oil.
+Clean and chop them up.
+Fill each section with as many herbs as you can.
+Then pour water or olive oil over the herbs to fill each section.
 I like to use olive oil because most of the time I'm going to use the oil in my cooking anyway.
+However, melted butter can be great too.

-Ice cube trays with chives and cilantro
+Ice cube trays with chives and cilantro.

 Here I've used olive oil on one side and water on the other.

-Herb ice cubes in baggies
+Herb ice cubes in baggies.

 Patti signature